bob6664569/weasyprint-wrapper/README.md

 # Weasyprint Wrapper

-A fixed node wrapper module for use with the weasyprint Python package.
+A NodeJS wrapper module for Weasyprint Python package.

-This module is a fork of [repo](https://github.com/dills122/weasyprint-wrapper) with minor updates and reuploaded back to npm.
+This module is a fork of [repo](https://github.com/dills122/weasyprint-wrapper) with fixes, minor updates and reuploaded back to npm.

 Install the package (Python3 required):